jloughry/CV/README.md

 ### Concept
 Trying something different here, let's put all the keywords up front where automated résumé filters are sure to find them.
-Keywords are separated by commas; formatting is kept to a minimum.
+Keywords are separated by commas and formatting is deliberately simple:

-	Certification and Accreditation (C&A) of cross domain systems, Assessment and Authorization (A&A) for classified environments, Certification Test and Evaluation (CT&E), Security Test and Evaluation (ST&E), penetration testing, DIACAP, the Common Criteria, DCID 6/3, programming in C and assembly language with a strong interest in Lisp derived languages, Compartmented Mode Workstation (CMW) programming, UNIX, Trusted Solaris versions 2.5 to 8, software development, R&D, principal investigator, U.S. citizen with TS/SCI clearance, technical writing, CISSP-ISSEP for DoD 8570.01 compliance, experience living overseas, programming, publications, patents, public speaking, funding, research, and teaching experience.
+	Certification and Accreditation (C&A) of cross domain systems, Assessment and Authorization (A&A) for classified environments, Certification Test and Evaluation (CT&E), Security Test and Evaluation (ST&E), penetration testing, DIACAP, the Common Criteria, DCID 6/3, programming in C and assembly language with a strong interest in Lisp derived languages, Compartmented Mode Workstation (CMW) programming, UNIX, Trusted Solaris versions 2.5-8, software development, R&D, principal investigator, U.S. citizen with TS/SCI clearance, technical writing, CISSP-ISSEP for DoD 8570.01 compliance, experience living overseas, programming, publications, patents, public speaking, funding, research, and teaching experience.

 Keywords are in no particular order, just arranged for even line length and colour when printed.
+I thought about making this section invisible, the way SEO companies put `meta` keywords in web pages to get them indexed by search engines (and spammers use obfuscated text to evade mail filters) but decided that would be dishonest, like malware in a PDF.

 #### Ligatures
 Ligatures like *fi* and *ffl* look great on the printed page but they can be a barrier to